syncfusion-content/maui-docs/MAUI/DataGrid/pull-to-refresh.md

 # Pull To Refresh in MAUI DataGrid (SfDataGrid)

-## In-build pull to refresh using pull to refresh command in .NET MAUI DataGrid

-The data grid enables the `PullToRefresh` option by setting the [SfDataGrid.AllowPullToRefresh]() property to `true` and by setting the [SfDataGrid.PullToRefreshCommand]() property.
-When the `PullToRefresh` is enabled, the control supports for refreshing the data source at runtime while doing the pull to refresh action.
+The data grid enables the `PullToRefresh` option by setting the [SfDataGrid.AllowPullToRefresh]() property to `true`, the control supports for refreshing the data source at runtime while doing the pull to refresh action.

 ## Pull to refresh command

-The data grid refreshes the data in view at runtime by triggering an `ICommand` bound to the `SfDataGrid.PullToRefreshCommand` property.
-While you perform pull to refresh action, if the progress bar meets 100 %, then this command is triggered to refresh the records in view.
+The data grid refreshes the data in view at runtime by triggering an `ICommand` bound to the [SfDataGrid.PullToRefreshCommand]() property.
+When you perform a pull-to-refresh action, if the progress bar reaches 100%, this command is triggered to refresh the records in view.

-Set the [SfDataGrid.IsBusy]() property to `true` before refreshing the records to notify the grid that pull to refresh action is being performed and set the property to `false` after the view is refreshed.
-You can also alter the pull to refresh animation time from the sample by setting a delay.
+Set the [SfDataGrid.IsBusy]() property to `true` before refreshing the records to notify the grid that a pull-to-refresh action is being performed, and set the property to `false` after the view is refreshed.
+You can also adjust the pull-to-refresh animation time by setting a delay in the sample.

-To enable and perform pull to refresh operation, follow the code example:
+To enable and perform the pull-to-refresh operation, follow the code example:

 {% tabs %}

+{% highlight Xaml %}

+<syncfusion:SfDataGrid x:Name="dataGrid"
+                       AllowPullToRefresh="True"
+                       PullToRefreshCommand="{Binding RefreshCommand}"
+                       ItemsSource="{Binding OrdersInfo}">
+{% endhighlight %}

 {% highlight c# %}

-//Enable PullToRefresh in SfDataGrid dataGrid.AllowPullToRefresh = true;
+dataGrid.AllowPullToRefresh = true;

-dataGrid.TransitionType = Syncfusion.Maui.PullToRefresh.PullToRefreshTransitionType.Push;
-dataGrid.PullToRefreshCommand = new Command(ExecutePullToRefreshCommand);
+Command RefreshCommand = new Command(ExecutePullToRefreshCommand);
+dataGrid.PullToRefreshCommand = RefreshCommand;

 private async void ExecutePullToRefreshCommand()
 {